Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Hennepin Park Gazebo

 In the summer months, it’s among the best places to relax and refresh in the shade.
-At Christmas time, the village holiday tree twinkles and shines in the gazebo.
+During the holidays, the Lewiston Christmas tree twinkles and shines in the gazebo.

-Note: At this time of publication, The Blues Mondays and Music Mondays Summer 2024 free concerts are scheduled to run from June 15, 2024, to August 13, 2024.
+Note: At this time of publication, The Blues Mondays and Music Mondays Summer free concerts have not been announced for 2025.

 Artpark State Park